If you’re transferring from a college or university, here is all the information you’ll need to start your transition to Brock University.

 The University does not mail statements to prompt payment.
 Students are financially responsible for all tuition and related fees associated with registered courses.
 To determine your account balance you must access your Financial Account Information on-line through the portal.

-While online registration is open for the fall/winter session, you may view your fee assessment online through your Fee Calculator.
-To access your fee calculator:
+While online registration is open for the fall/winter session, you may view your fee assessment online through your Student Financial History.
+To access your Student Financial History:

 - Log on to the student self-serve portal at https://my.brocku.ca

 - Select “Student Self-Serve”

 - The $600 residence application fee must be received by this date to maintain the residence guarantee.
 Please note, this is also the deadline for the residence application.

 - You must redirect funding to the University for the following to apply: